shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Gra, I’ve been looking for you.
 Are you ready to depart?”

 Gra looked around.
 He found Gale, Bob, and Jodi.
 Reesu was holding Shank.
 Silber was waiting patiently in the corner of the bar.
-He didn’t see Sui, but left him out on purpose.
+He didn’t see Sui, but left him out of the count on purpose.
 “Yeah, I think so.”

 “Excellent.
 Let’s head to the docks.
 It’s all the way back in Canadia.”